 The pedalo was so much fun!
 Not only is it more social as you can see everyone but you also have your hands free and you can take you camera onboard without being worried about capsizing.

 I hope you have an amazing time in the wondrous Gorges du Verdon, one of Europe’s most beautiful river canyons.
-This was one of my highlights of my road trip around Provence, and I highly urge you to go and check it out!
+This was one of my highlights of my road trip around Provence and the French Riviera, and I highly urge you to go and check it out!

 Like this post?
 Pin it to save for later!